celo-org/celo-monorepo/packages/docs/community/release-process/smart-contracts.md

 ## Release Process

-The cLabs team has provided several scripts (under `packages/protocol` in [celo-org/celo-monorepo](https://github.com/celo-org/celo-monorepo) and via [celocli](../../command-line-interface/introduction.md)) for use in the release process and with contract upgrade governance proposals to give participating stakeholders increased confidence.
+There are several scripts provided (under `packages/protocol` in [celo-org/celo-monorepo](https://github.com/celo-org/celo-monorepo) and via [celocli](../../command-line-interface/introduction.md)) for use in the release process and with contract upgrade governance proposals to give participating stakeholders increased confidence.

 {% hint style="warning" %}​
 For these to run, you may need to follow the [setup instructions](https://github.com/celo-org/celo-monorepo/blob/master/SETUP.md).
 These steps include installing Node and setting `nvm` to use the correct version of Node.
 Successful `yarn install` and `yarn build` in the protocol package signal a completed setup.